 Can You Drive with a Bad Wheel Bearing?

-No, you should not drive with bad wheel bearings.
+No. You should not drive with bad wheel bearings.
 Driving with a bad wheel bearing is dangerous and can lead to accidents where the wheel locks due to the bad wheel bearing.
 It’s not very common for it to lock up, but it could potentially happen if you ignore it.

-We understand that if you are short on money, you may want to drive as long as possible, but this might not be wise.
+I understand that if you are short on money, you may want to drive as long as possible, but this might not be wise.
 As the wear becomes worse, you could be looking at replacing other parts, as suspension damage can occur over the long term.

 How Hard Is It To Change A Wheel Bearing?